sireum/kekinian/readme.md

 [CompCert](http://compcert.inria.fr/) Verified C Compiler to provide a high-assurance toolchain for program correctness down to machine code.

+On all compilation targets (e.g., JVM, C, Javascript, etc.), Slang provides extension method facilities that extend its language features and to integrate with existing platform-specific libraries and/or legacy code.

 Furthermore, Slang can also be used as a universal shell scripting language -- [Slash](https://github.com/sireum/slang-by-examples), which can run on macOS, Linux, Windows, and others where JVM runtime is available.